-Zinc finger is a small protein structural motif that is stabilized by zinc.
-This creates a unique three dimensional shape that allows for protein binding.
+A zinc finger is a small protein structural motif stabilized by zinc; this creates a unique three-dimensional shape that allows for protein binding.
 This motif is commonly used for binding DNA and RNA as transcription factors.

 Zinc is essential for several enzymes involved in wound healing.
 Therefore, a zinc deficiency results in the inability to properly heal, especially from superficial cuts.

 Zinc deficiency can result in hypogonadism due to poor sex hormone production.

 Zinc deficiency can result in decreased hair growth, especially adult hair growth like hair in the axillary and pubic regions.

 One of the first signs of zinc deficiency is the distortion of taste.